-DOCTOR OF PHILOSOPHY (PHD) PROGRAMMES

-The PhD programmes aim to train outstanding students and prepare them for the increasingly complicated and demanding roles as clinical scientists.
-The two PhD curricula are constantly being reviewed with a view to improving continuously to meet societal needs, but the ultimate goal of the PhD programmes is to produce clinical scientists, future faculty and leaders in clinical sciences who are highly competent in research, university-level teaching, as well as clinical service delivery.

-The University of Hong Kong also offers a joint PhD programme between King's College London (KCL) and The University of Hong Kong (HKU), where high calibre PhD students are given the opportunity to spend up to half of their time to be trained at each institution and be awarded PhD degrees from both universities on completion of this PhD programme.
+DOCTOR OF PHILOSOPHY (PhD) PROGRAMMES The aim of the Department's PhD programmes is to train outstanding students and prepare them for the increasingly complex and demanding role of clinical scientist.
+The two PhD curricula are continually reviewed with a view to making ongoing improvements in line with societal needs.
+The ultimate goal of the PhD programmes is to produce clinical scientists, as well as future faculty members and leaders in clinical sciences who are highly competent in research, university-level teaching and clinical service delivery.
+The University of Hong Kong (HKU) also offers a joint PhD programme with King's College London (KCL), which affords high-calibre PhD students an opportunity to spend up to half their time being trained at each institution.
+Upon completion of the joint HKU-KCL programme, students are awarded PhD degrees from both universities.